Kristina01111000/Drws_site/README.md

 For next week:

 Do you like the screenshot of the video that also links to the patreon? yes , do that for all the lessons (including the first lesson)

-Also try setting a background color for the pages send him screenshots if they look good/bad we will redirect the QR code page to whatever we want to send it to
+we will redirect the QR code page to whatever we want to send it to

 Is the homepage text big enough?
 Is it too big now?
 Make it a little smaller, not as small as it was before